larssandell/MyPortfolio/README.md

 ## Description

-This is my portfolio page this is an ongoing project that i will update and change along side of school.
+This is my portfolio page this is an ongoing project that I will update and change alongside of school.
-It manly consist of HTML, CSS and for now very little JavaScript.
+It manly consists of HTML, CSS and for now very little JavaScript.

 ### Pages that it includes: